npearsonat/cdc-flu-vaccination-analysis/README.md

 5. **Robustness Testing**: Analyzed across multiple demographic breakdowns (age groups, race/ethnicity, risk categories)

 ## Results & Analysis
-To examine whether the number of vaccination locations per 1,000 people is related to vaccine coverage across states, I calculated the Pearson correlation coefficient for each coverage metric.
+To examine whether the number of vaccination locations per 1,000 people and locations per square mile are related to vaccine coverage across states I calculated the Pearson correlation coefficient for each coverage metric.

 The Pearson correlation measures the strength and direction of a linear relationship between two numeric variables:
 A positive correlation indicates that higher location density is associated with higher coverage.